Kampot mountain

 Food and Drink in Kampot

-Epic Arts Cafe – Support an NGO! ??
+Epic Arts Café – Support an NGO!

-This social enterprise cafe was opened in 2006 to increase work opportunities for people with disabilities in the Kampot area.
+This social enterprise café was opened in 2006 to increase work opportunities for people with disabilities in the Kampot area.

 The menu is full of Cambodian and Western dishes with a fabulous selection of cakes and milkshakes to wash down your meal.
 What’s better is that with every penny you spend, you’re helping to contribute to more inclusive arts projects across the country.

-Ecran Noodles and Dumplings – Best dumplings in Kampot! ?
+Ecran Noodles and Dumplings – Best dumplings in Kampot!

 Ecran Restaurant - dumplings